denten-books/plain-text/0-intro.md

 had remained a remarkably stable medium.
-Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval. <!-- what the hell is that occludes, embeds , discretely--> Device textuality <!-- this needs a name --> threatens to return us to pre-Lutheran times, where legibility was the domain of the select few and interpretation the privilege of the chosen. <!-- we cannot read to some extent anymore -->
+Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval. <!-- what the hell is that occludes, embeds , discretely--> Device textuality <!-- this needs a name remove threaten--> threatens to return us to pre-Lutheran times, where legibility was the domain of the select few and interpretation the privilege of the chosen. <!-- we cannot read to some extent anymore -->